MarkStringer/MarkStringer.github.io/_posts/EarlyAlpha.md

 I'm brainstorming now.

 1. Actually get a publishing deal!
 If someone gave me some money to write the book, that might be an incentive to finish it.
-2. Capture actual progress - how many words written (I do this with my walking and my weight)
+2. Capture actual progress - how many words written
-3. Deliver something that works early (this is nicked from software development)
+3. Deliver something that works early (this is nicked from software development) but it's a very important point.
+One aim for any "Early alpha" of this book should be that if helps anyone who is struggling with delivering a project, especially a software development project.
 4. Establish a "no matter what" routine (again this is nicked from software development)
 5. Work towards a reasonable deadline, or a series of reasonable deadlines.
 6. Work at a sustainable pace

-# The Switch

-Think of project management as a big switch.
-When the project is turned to "Not Done" there'd be a temptation to imagine that the project isn't generating any value.
-But that's not true, in a way, it would be better if it were.

-People like big ideas.
-The people who fund projects like big ideas.
-People who fund projects like positivity.
-There might be other reasons.
-Let's say that "app Q" has been a very big success for another company.
-Then a project that describes itself as similar to "app Q" might get a lot of support and interest.
-Let's say "app R" uses "technology k", or a "technology format F" that other high profile successes have used recently, then anyone proposing "app R" using "technology format F" could get funding, support, and goodwill.

-Having a "delivery capability" as an organisation is about having the strength to push the switch to done.

 # Why are you doing this?